-Unfortunately, we gave this facility an F for its nursing grade.
-Our nursing grade includes a number of subcategories.
-The most important variable is the amount of time nurses spend with residents.
-This facility provided just 0.3 hours of nursing care per resident per day.
-This is a very low total compared to most nursing homes.
+Among this nursing home's several poor grades was its F in the area of nursing care.
+The nursing score weighs quite a few subcategories, but the primary one is the level of nurse hours spent with patients.
+This place offered a meager 0.3 hours of nursing care per patient on a daily basis.
+This statistic is significantly below average.
 Lastly, we also looked at some nursing quality-based metrics in calculating our nursing ratings.
-This place fared well in the area of minimizing its residents' pressure ulcers and major falls.
+This facility performed well in terms of minimizing its residents' pressure ulcers and major falls.

 Short-term Care Quality

 The last area we graded was short-term care.
 This nursing home was given a bottom of the barrel grade of F in this category.
 Our short-term care ratings are presumably more critical for those requiring a nursing home for rehabilitation.
 Rehabilitation generally requires additional skilled nursing services.
 Skilled nursing includes not just nursing services, but also physical and speech therapy, as well as other variations of therapy.
 Based on its score in this category, we were not surprised to discover that this nursing home was well below average in terms of its quantity of physical therapy and registered nurse hours provided to its patients based on the measures we assessed.
 Finally, we assessed the number of residents that ultimately were able to return home from this nursing home.
 This facility didn't fare well here either.
 In fact, we found that just 3.1 percent of this facility's patients were able to return home.

 Compared to national and state averages across all facilities.